19TH INTERNATIONAL CONFERENCE ON NATIVE AND NON-NATIVE ACCENTS OF ENGLISH

 Call for papers

-We invite proposals for papers, workshops and posters referring to the main theme ‘Accent variation and change’ as well as other issues related to native and non-native accents of English, including, but not limited to the ones mentioned below:
+We invite proposals for papers, workshops and posters referring to the main theme ‘Accents, Identity & Digital Voices’ as well as other issues related to native and non-native accents of English, including, but not limited to the ones mentioned below:

 accents in natural environment: World Englishes, immigrant context, sojourners, etc.